AngangGuo/blog/content/posts/2024/Notes - FreeShow.md

   - Presentation
 draft: false
 ---

-FreeShow is our free presentation software similar to ProPresenter.
+FreeShow is our free presentation software alternative to ProPresenter.

 ## Edit
 ### Keyboard Shotcuts
 * Split: Alt+Enter

 ## Bible

 ### How to create a bilingual Bible versions slides?
 * Select "NIV" and "新标点和合本" from the left panel of the scriptures drawer, right click and press "New collection"